mScule/forum-server/README.md

               type: string
               example: "Error: ..."

-/users get:
+/users:
   get:
+    summary:
-    summary: Gets the current user's data or gets any other users' data if a "get_current_user" parameter which value equals "false" is inserted as a parameter.
+      Gets the current user's data or gets any other users' data if a "get_current_user" parameter which value equals "false" is inserted as a parameter.
       Insert "any" in any of the other query parameters to not take the values of those columns into account.
     consumes: